-ZyNOS (ZyXEL Network Operating System sometimes referred to as the "ras" file) is the system firmware and has a "bin" filename extension.
+The "ras" file is the system firmware and has a "bin" filename extension.
 With many FTP and TFTP clients, the filenames are similar to those seen next.

-'''

 ftp> put firmware.bin ras

-'''

 This is a sample FTP session showing the transfer of the computer file "firmware.bin" to the ZyWALL.